-ASX Clear is a wholly owned subsidiary of ASX Clearing Corporation Limited, which is itself a wholly owned subsidiary of ASX Limited.
+ASX Clear is a wholly owned subsidiary of ASXCC, which is itself a wholly owned subsidiary of ASX Limited.
 As a separate legal entity, ASX Clear's central clearing activities are separate from the activities conducted by ASX's other clearing and settlement (CS) facilities and the rest of the ASX Group, notwithstanding the sharing of operational resources across multiple entities within the group.

-ASX Clear's services are limited to CCP clearing of cash securities and derivatives transactions executed on the ASX and Chi-X markets, in accordance with the ASX Clear Operating Rules and Procedures.
+ASX Clear's services are limited to CCP clearing of ASX-quoted cash securities and derivatives transactions executed on the ASX markets and ASX-quoted cash securities transacted on the Chi-X markets, in accordance with the ASX Clear Operating Rules and Procedures.
 Accordingly, ASX Clear does not provide any services that have a distinct profile from, or pose additional risks to, its activity of operating a CCP.